-Since the first timeshares hit the scene in the 1970’s, maintenance fees have been increasing year after year.
-Sometimes it can be hard for timeshare owners to forecast just how high their fees will be a certain year, but one thing they can predict is that they will increase and usually it’s a rude awakening.
+Since the first timeshares hit the scene in the 1970s, maintenance fees have increased year after year.
+Sometimes it can be challenging for timeshare owners to forecast just how high their fees will be a specific year, but one thing they can predict is that they will increase, and usually, it's a rude awakening.

-When you decide to sign on with a timeshare contract, it’s important to know what exactly you’re agreeing to.
-It’s awfully hard to plan financially for a cost that’s hard to predict when it comes around every year.
-Before officially signing any documents that make you an owner, there is one thing you can do: Ask the sales representative of that particular resort for a copy of past year’s maintenance costs for other owners.
-This could give you an idea of what kind of fee will be expected of you moving forward.
+When you decide to sign on with a timeshare contract, you must know what exactly you agree to.
+It's tough to plan financially for a cost that's hard to predict when it comes around every year.
+Before officially signing any documents that make you an owner, there is one thing you can do: Ask the sales representative of that particular resort for a copy of last year's maintenance costs for other owners.
+This could give you an idea of what kind of fee you will expect moving forward.

-What a lot of timeshare owners don’t know is when they sign the final contract on their timeshare, they’re agreeing to pay maintenance fees so long as their name is on their unit.
-If they miss payments, it could increase their debt even more and or be detrimental to their future finances.
+Many timeshare owners don't know that they agree to pay maintenance fees so long as their name is on the timeshare contract or making loan payments.
+Yet, if they fail to make a payment or miss a payment, it could increase their debt even more and be detrimental to their future finances.

-By this taking place, your credit score could be affected in a negative way and your ability to finance major purchases like vehicles could be damaged greatly.
+If this takes place, your credit score could be negatively affected, and your ability to finance major purchases like vehicles could be significantly damaged.

 Another factor in play here is your interest rate on your timeshare mortgage.
-It could potentially spike your total amount due making it nearly impossible to pay off anytime in the near future.
+It could potentially spike your total amount due, making it nearly impossible to pay off anytime soon.

-Something else to think about is if you can’t manage your own maintenance fees, another owner might have to pick up the tab.
-In some cases at lesser and cheaper resorts, the owners have reserves and will sometimes cover the fees for you if you are in a financial situation where you can't cover them.
-While this is a rare occurrence, if you’re fortunate enough it could happen.
+Something else to think about is if you can't manage your maintenance fees, another owner might have to pick up the tab.
+In some cases, at lesser and cheaper resorts, the owners have reserves and will sometimes cover the fees for you if you are in a financial situation where you can't cover them.
+While this is a rare occurrence, it could happen if you're fortunate enough.

-When timeshare owners pay these rising maintenance fees, a lot of times they ask themselves: Where and what is my money going towards?
-These fees usually go towards preservation and servicing to the facilities on the property.
+When timeshare owners pay these rising maintenance fees, they often ask themselves: Where and what is my money going towards?
+These fees usually go towards the preservation and servicing of the facilities on the property.
 This means your money could be going to things like resort developments, utilities, amenities, or regular upkeep like landscaping.

 Most customers usually want to see what their money is going towards.
-Some resorts will itemize your maintenance fees, showing exactly why they're charging you a certain amount and what it’s going to fix or help around the property.
-However, this isn’t always the case.
-A lot of timeshare owners will get a total amount due and never know where their money is going.
+Some resorts will itemize your maintenance fees, showing exactly why they're charging you a certain amount and what it's going to fix or help around the property.
+However, this isn't always the case.
+Many timeshare owners will get a total amount due and never know where their money is going.

 No matter how your bill is presented to you, the general cost of your fee will go towards all of these items.

-When you sign on to purchase a timeshare, maintenance fees should be fully considered.
-These fees can add up to cost you a lot of money over time and if you aren’t ready for them to increase each year, it can be a huge financial burden.
+Maintenance fees should be fully considered when you sign on to purchase a timeshare.
+These fees can add up to cost you a lot of money over time, and if you aren't ready for them to increase each year, it can be a substantial financial burden.